 If you want to create a build-down waterfall chart, use the toolbar icon.
 The default datasheet is then filled with values appropriate for a build-down waterfall.
 Apart from this, there is no difference between a build-up and a build-down waterfall chart in think-cell.

 By default, the segment labels in waterfall charts show the extent of the segment which is always a positive value.
 Negative values in the datasheet are represented visually by downward-going segments.
 However, you can select a positive number and enter a leading or trailing plus in the number format (see Number format) to show a sign for both positive and negative numbers or, you can select a negative number and enter a leading or trailing minus to only show a sign for negative numbers.

 Note: If all segments are connected properly and the chart is still not grounded on the baseline the way you want it to, select the segment that should be grounded and force it to the baseline with the or buttons.

 Labels for level difference arrows (see Level difference arrow) in waterfall charts additionally support the display of values as percentages of the 100%= value in the datasheet (% of datasheet 100%=).

-Selecting % as the label content for a level difference arrow label in a waterfall chart displays the difference between the start and end of the arrow, taking the starting point of the arrow to be 100%.
-In contrast, selecting the % of datasheet 100%= label content displays the same difference but takes the 100%= value of the column pointed from by the start of the arrow to be 100%.
+Selecting % as the label content for a level difference arrow label in a waterfall chart displays the difference between the start and end of the arrow, as a percentage of the starting point of the arrow.
+In contrast, selecting the % of datasheet 100%= label content displays the same difference as before, but as a percentage of the 100%= value in the datasheet corresponding to the column the arrow starts from.